HES-Capstone-dBio/dbio-protocol/README.md

 The JSON returned is a list of JSON objects containing the following information:
 - `id: Integer` - the ID of the read request.
 - `requestor_eth_address: String` - The Ethereum public address of the entity making the read request.
+- `requestor_details: String` - Information that identifies the requestor as a real world entity (e.g. name of an organization).
 - `requestee_eth_address: String` - The Ethereum public address of the entity receiving the read request.
 - `request_approved: Boolean` - Represents whether the read request has been approved.
 - `request_open: Boolean` - Represents whether the read request is still open.